Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Experiments

 We evaluate the adapted methods and our \method across various graph classification datasets, including MUTAG, PROTEINS, and NCI1 of~\cite{Morris2020}, and record the results in the following table.

-From Tab.~\ref{tab:append-image}, we have the following key findings: \begin{itemize}[leftmargin=*] \item The adapted methods demonstrate comparable performance in the graph domain, indicating the effectiveness and transferability of their frameworks. \item OPS-GFS uses cosine modulation for the trigger pattern, associated with period $T$ of time series data.
+From Tab.~\ref{tab:append-image}, we have the following key findings: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item The adapted methods demonstrate comparable performance in the graph domain, indicating the effectiveness and transferability of their frameworks. \item OPS-GFS uses cosine modulation for the trigger pattern, associated with period $T$ of time series data.
 While we grid-searched its hyperparameters, lack of knowledge in static graphs potentially limited its performance, especially with multi-class classification on PROTEINS. \item UAT achieves high ASR with both perturbing variants while suffering from slight clean accuracy degradation, which is consistent with reports in its original paper. \item UAT can slightly outperform OPS-GFS.
 We find that UAT can fully use all non-target class samples, while OPS-GFS selects poison samples from a single non-target class due to its original design of binary classification. \end{itemize}

 Moreover, the additional experiment represents an early adaptation of clean-label backdoors from the image to the graph domain, and we hope the effort can strengthen our contributions.